jamiepenney/lunchtime/README.md

 For the Slack integration to work, you need to set `slackUrl` to a Slack Webhook URL, and `slackRoom` to a room or channel name with a hash in front of it.

-The `users` array has your users and their tokens - each entry in the array should be an object with a `user` and `token` property, set to strings.
-The tokens need to be unique - you can't give two users the same token.

-## Choices - choices.js
+## Choices

-This file has the available choices in it.
-Each choice is an object with an id property, and a name (this is what is displayed to the user).
+The `choice` table has the available choices in it.
+Each choice is an id and a name (this is what is displayed to the user).
 The ids should be unique, and shouldn't change over time.
 Add new choices rather than editing or removing old ones.
-If you don't want a choice to show up yet or until after a certain round, you can use the `addedIn` and `removedIn` properties to skip those choices. `addedIn` is the first round that a choice should appear in, and `removedIn` is the last one it appeared in.
+If you don't want a choice to show up yet or until after a certain round, you can use the `added_in` and `removed_in` properties to skip those choices. `added_in` is the first round that a choice should appear in, and `removed_in` is the last one it appeared in.

+To add or remove choices, you should run them in a migration script - see the `db-migrations` folder for examples.